 We all remember the announcement of Project Octopath Traveler.
 This Square Enix-developed RPG raised many eyebrows for its odd code name and also for its amazing art style.
 The game was deemed to have a new graphical style called HD-2D, where the characters and textures were all sprite-based but layered with high-quality, modern lighting and effects.
 This Switch exclusive, though later ported to PC, was a great return to an old-school style of JRPG systems.
 What was maybe the most surprising was that the game’s official name ended up being Octopath Traveler.
 Now, Square has revealed the next game to utilize its HD-2D art style.

 Again revealed under a working title of Project Triangle Strategy, we all assumed the final game couldn’t possibly use that name.
 Yet, here we are, and Triangle Strategy is confirmed to be the name of this next, even more gorgeous, tactical JRPG.
-Thanks to a demo released early in 2021, plus a trickle of information throughout the year, we know a good deal about this latest game from the legendary JRPG developer.
+Thanks to a demo released early in 2021, and a second in 2022, plus a trickle of information throughout the year, we know a good deal about this latest game from the legendary JRPG developer.
 We’ve strategized our attack and have pulled all the information there is on this exciting new IP, so here’s everything we know about Triangle Strategy.